MichaelDono/cardiac-support-group/src/pages/index.md

         title: Exercise Classes
         description: >
             We run regular exercise classes structured to your needs and ability.
-            They are led by quailied fitness instructors in a gym eqipped with a range of exercise equipment.
+            They are led by qualified fitness instructors in a gym eqipped with a range of exercise equipment.
     secondCTA:
         title: Day Trips
         description: >